beatriceparodi/ngsSim-simulation/README.md

 ## Summary statistics: Site Frequency Spectrum (SFS)
 ### How to estimate the proportions of sites at different allele frequencies with ANGSD
-Site frequency spectrum is the distribution of the alelle frequencies of a given set of loci in a population, and represent one of the most powerful method for summarising genomic data
+Site frequency spectrum is the distribution of the alelle frequencies of a given set of loci in a population, and represent one of the most powerful method for summarising genomic data.
 More info about SFS in this [link](https://www.ncbi.nlm.nih.gov/pubmed/23770700).

 With the following commands, we are going to use ANGSD and a simulated dataset with 3 populations of 10 individuals each.

 1. First of all, we are going to perform our analysis for each population separately with

 `for POP in pop1 pop2 pop3`